 It is way easier to train your puppy than it is to train an adult dog.

 Why is my dog eating poop all of a sudden?
 Environment

-The environment in which your dog is exposed to is important in terms of behavior.
+The environment to which your dog is exposed is important in terms of behavior.
 Dogs that have lived most of their lives in different households might pick up behavior from other pets.
 For instance, if you recently adopted a dog from the shelter and he starts eating poop all of a sudden, you should consider checking for anxiety.